Business Analyst Quick Start¶

 Build a Pipeline¶

-Now you have a pipeline created for the scoring data, but the datasets themselves are empty (note how they are transparent with a blue dotted outline).
-Let’s instruct Dataiku DSS to build the prepared scoring data, along with any upstream datasets needed to make that happen.
+Now you have a pipeline created for the scoring data, but the datasets themselves are empty.
+Note how they are transparent with a dotted outline.
+Let’s instruct Dataiku to build the prepared scoring data, along with any upstream datasets needed to make that happen.

 When you make changes to recipes within a Flow, or if there is new data arriving in your source datasets, you will want to rebuild datasets to reflect these changes.
 There are multiple options for propagating these changes.